Franklin Society Essay Competition 2021

-Every year, Murray Edwards’ science society, the Franklin Society, hosts an essay competition for Sixth Form students (or equivalent).
+Every year, Murray Edwards College’s science society, the Franklin Society, hosts a science-based essay competition.
+The competition is open to Sixth Form students (or equivalent) from any country and of any gender.
 The competition aims to encourage students to explore scientific issues beyond those covered in the school curriculum and this year there are a range of current topics to choose from.

 To enter the competition, students should choose one of the following questions to answer:

-If you would like to take part, send your essay (between 1,000 and 3,000 words) as a PDF to email@example.com by 12 noon on 20 April 2020.
-Please include your full name and the name of your school/college with your submission.
+If you would like to take part, send your essay (between 1,000 and 3,000 words) to firstname.lastname@example.org with the email subject “Franklin Society Essay competition 2021” by 12 noon on 31 May 2021.
+Please include your full name, email address and the name of your school/college with your submission.

 Take a look at the following documents for further information:

 Winners should be chosen by the end of June.
 Good luck!